 - Both look for ambitious, high-risk projects and nurture pioneering, groundbreaking science;

-Of the above mentioned commonalities, there are two specifically important and complementary points that allow us to suggest this undocumented overlap between the ERC and Pathfinder (FET-Open):
+Of the above-mentioned commonalities, there are two specifically important and complementary points that allow us to suggest this undocumented overlap between the ERC and EIC Pathfinder:

 - The expected novelty of these grants; and